Source of Image: Google Images

 Goswin, already looking inside his bag, got out a white roll of cloth.
 He unrolled it to a certain length. ” A fort nearby is a good sign.
 Therefore the trek shouldn’t be too hard.
 But we don’t choose just any fort.
 Just ones that support the White Flames.”

-” On the first question, yes, they do.”
+” On the first question, yes, they are.”
 Goswin replied as he tied the white cloth around the covered wound, tying a knot to fasten it.”
 But they are new recruits and are getting creative.
 And on the second question, no. We’re only volunteers.
 We believe in their cause, but they are testing us if we are worthy to be recruited.
 Part of their failure is bringing the wrong people.
 People loyal to King Norbert, and either traitors and spies to hear their plans.”

 ” So what plans do they have now?”
 Swan asked.
 She wanted to know for real.
 All she heard of their plans is through the posters of propaganda from King Norbert, screaming how they were murderers, thieves, and terrorists.
 She had often asked her mother and father if this was true.
 It depends on you.
 They always replied.
 Frustrated, Swan put herself out of it.
 Now, she wants to know.